Tankistikkk/Easy_and_funny_calculator/README.md

 Gives you the ability to calculate numbers I don't know what for.

 # License
-The project is distributed under **proprietary license.**
+The project is distributed under **own license**.

-Copying, modification or commercial use of this code is strictly prohibited without prior written permission of the author.
+Copying, modification or commercial use of this code is strictly prohibited without prior written permission from the author.

 Unauthorized use of this software may result in legal consequences.